-- Population growth between 2000 and 2012 (6%) was largely driven by an increase in the Hispanic population. - Forty-three percent of residents are of Hispanic descent (up from 33% in 2000) and 5 percent are Asian.
-Forty-eight percent of residents are non-Hispanic white. - The fastest growing age cohorts in the Consortium are residents aged 18 to 24 and 45 to 64. - Twenty-three percent of Consortium residents were born in another country and 18 percent of households have limited English proficiency. - Ten percent of Consortium residents (33,650 people) have some type of disability.
+- Population growth between 2000 and 2012 (6%) was largely driven by an increase in the Hispanic population. - The fastest growing age cohorts in the Consortium are residents aged 18 to 24 and 45 to 64. - Twenty-three percent of Consortium residents were born in another country and 18 percent of households have limited English proficiency. - Ten percent of Consortium residents (33,650 people) have some type of disability.